lfkeitel/project-list/README.md

 Installing is simple.
 Download the script and place it anywhere you like.
 In your .bashrc, add a `source` line to load the script.
 For example, if the script is at `/home/user/scripts/project.sh`, then add the line `source /home/user/script/project.sh`.

+### ZSH

+If you use oh-my-zsh, clone this repository into `$HOME/.oh-my.zsh/custom/plugins/project` with `git clone https://github.com/lfkeitel/project-list $HOME/.oh-my-zsh/custom/plugins/project`.
+Then add `project` to your plugin variable in `.zshrc`.

+ZSH may error when project is ran for the first time, it's safe to ignore.

 ## Usage

 For usage information type `project help`.